 The report looks at three scenarios for a future economic development of the Baleh Watershed region (in particular the Rajang River Basin therein) and the respective effects on its natural capital.
 As an alternative to a business-as-usual approach a Green Economy and a Conservation Scenario are looked at closely and the gain/conservation of natural capital is measured in monetary value.

 An important part of the Project are cross border visits and workshops between stakeholders from Indonesia and Malaysia, which are an active part of the Heart of Borneo and masterminds for the Green Economy…see for yourself!

 The Silat Hilir Agropolitan Area in Kapuas Hulu District, West Kalimantan

-Kapuas Hulu is large district of West Kalimantan which includes landscapes that are part of the Heart of Borneo corridor.
-The Kapuas Hulu district includes twenty three sub-districts and is home to traditional communities, growing economic development and two large conservation areas (Betung Kerihun and Danau Sentarum national parks).
+Kapuas Hulu is a large district of West Kalimantan which includes landscapes that are part of the Heart of Borneo corridor and faces growing economic developement.
+The Kapuas Hulu district includes twenty-three sub-districts and is home to traditional communities and includes two large conservation areas (Betung Kerihun and Danau Sentarum national parks).